-- Facilitate year-round access to devices for students from covered households, especially those with disabilities. - Support year-round use of laptops or tablet-like devices as an integral part of the learning environment for Hawai'i's students. - Launch a statewide device discount program for eligible individuals. - Champion the continuation and expansion of the ACP, emphasizing both device affordability and quality. - Ensure adequate outreach to potential ACP beneficiaries using state resources, digital navigators, community organizations, and non-profit organizations that serve covered populations. - Propose and advocate for per-individual device subsidies, especially for multi-generational households where multiple devices are crucial. - Enlist the support of employers to help identify and meet affordability needs of their employees to support a telework environment. - Partner with public and private entities who serve covered populations to support device refurbishment and distribution programs. - Affordable Connectivity Advocacy: - Collaborate with ISPs and telecom carriers to promote affordable Internet plans targeting low-income households. - Advocate for the removal of mobile data caps to support service needs and affordability for covered populations. - Financing and Accessibility: - Remove credit checks as a prerequisite for basic device acquisition, and introduce interest-free financing options to improve accessibility. - Customized Solutions through Service Provider Partnerships Engage with organizations that directly serve covered populations to evaluate and cater to individualized needs.
-For example: - For the houseless: Offer concealable devices with theft-resistant features and provide mobile connectivity solutions like battery packs and hotspots. - For kūpuna and veterans: Ensure devices come with features that support mobility, safety, telehealth, health monitoring, and social connections. - For domestic violence survivors: Prioritize online privacy and security and promote telehealth access for therapeutic and support services. - For individuals with disabilities: Integrate assistive technologies and telehealth capabilities considering the specific needs and interests of the individual. - For incarcerated and post-incarcerated individuals: Advocate for funding to be allocated to DPS for computers in prisons; support device accessibility for incarcerated individuals that are in re-entry programs.
+- Device Accessibility and Affordability: - Facilitate year-round access to devices for students from covered households, especially those with disabilities. - Champion the continuation and expansion of the ACP, emphasizing both device affordability and quality. - Ensure adequate outreach to potential ACP beneficiaries using state resources, digital navigators, community organizations, and non-profit organizations that serve covered populations. - Propose and advocate for per-individual device subsidies, especially for multi-generational households where multiple devices are crucial. - Enlist the support of employers to help identify and meet affordability needs of their employees to support a telework environment.. - Affordable Connectivity Advocacy: - Collaborate with ISPs and telecom carriers to promote affordable Internet plans targeting low-income households. - Advocate for the removal of mobile data caps to support service needs and affordability for covered populations. - Customized Solutions through Service Provider Partnerships Engage with organizations that directly serve covered populations to evaluate and cater to individualized needs.
+For example: - For the houseless: Offer concealable devices with theft-resistant features and provide mobile connectivity solutions like battery packs and hotspots. - For kūpuna and veterans: Ensure devices come with features that support mobility, safety, telehealth, health monitoring, and social connections. - For domestic violence survivors: Prioritize online privacy and security and promote telehealth access for therapeutic and support services. - For individuals with disabilities: Integrate assistive technologies and telehealth capabilities considering the specific needs and interests of the individual. - For incarcerated and post-incarcerated individuals: Advocate for funding to be allocated to DPS for computers in prisons; support device accessibility for incarcerated individuals that are in re-entry programs..

-- Provide tailored training on device, software, and accessory usage at the point of delivery, considering the recipient's language, age, cultural background, disability, and other conditions. - Support one-on-one device set-up and orientation for individuals with disabilities in to tailor devices and software to the unique needs and challenges presented by each type of disability - Hardware, Software, Technical Assistance, and Support - Support the passage of right-to-repair laws to enable individuals to repair and refurbish devices rather than buying new. - Require that devices provided to covered populations are adequate, pre-loaded with software, accessories, cybersecurity protections, and basic instructions at the point of delivery that meet their specific needs. - Develop programs that empower students to provide technical assistance for their communities - Develop technical assistance curricula and programs in high schools that support the needs in remote communities. - Partner with companies to supply centers that provide necessities for devices such as replacement parts, accessories, and chargers. - Community Anchor Institutions and Digital Hubs - Launch community outreach campaigns using local media, social media, and community events to ensure that residents are aware of nearby digital hubs and the resources and services they provide. - Conduct outreach with local communities to identify optimal locations for digital service hubs or CAI's.
+- Provide tailored training on device, software, and accessory usage at the point of delivery, considering the recipient's language, age, cultural background, disability, and other conditions. - Support one-on-one device set-up and orientation for individuals with disabilities in to tailor devices and software to the unique needs and challenges presented by each type of disability - Hardware, Software, Technical Assistance, and Support - Support the passage of right-to-repair laws to enable individuals to repair and refurbish devices rather than buying new. - Require that devices provided to covered populations are adequate, pre-loaded with software, accessories, cybersecurity protections, and basic instructions at the point of delivery that meet their specific needs. - Support programs that empower students to provide technical assistance for their communities - Support technical assistance curricula and programs in high schools that support the needs in remote communities. - Partner with companies to supply centers that provide necessities for devices such as replacement parts, accessories, and chargers. - Community Anchor Institutions and Digital Hubs - Launch community outreach campaigns using local media, social media, and community events to ensure that residents are aware of nearby digital hubs and the resources and services they provide.